-France v Australia
+No French anxiety despite absences - Deschamps

 TEAM NEWS

-France striker Olivier Giroud is set to lead the attack after Karim Benzema was ruled out of this tournament because of a thigh injury sustained in training.

-Raphael Varane is expected to start for the first time since he suffered a hamstring injury in Manchester United's draw at Chelsea on 22 October.
+France striker Olivier Giroud is set to lead the attack following Benzema's withdrawal, while defender Raphael Varane is expected to start for the first time since he suffered a hamstring injury in Manchester United's draw at Chelsea on 22 October.

 Australia winger Martin Boyle was forced to withdraw on Sunday after failing to recover from a knee issue.

-Defender Harry Souttar and playmaker Ajdin Hrustic will be assessed.
+Defender Harry Souttar and playmaker Ajdin Hrustic will be assessed for the Socceroos.

 SUTTON'S PREDICTION